gwding/agile_grasp2/README.md

   * 2: agile_grasp/CloudSized
   * 3: agile_grasp/CloudIndexed.
 * cloud_topic: the ROS topic from which the input point cloud is received.
+* samples_topic: the ROS topic from which the input samples are received.

 #### Visualization
 * plot_mode: what type of visualization is used (0: no visualization, 1: PCL, 2: rviz (not supported yet))